Cueva de Los Tayos - Tayos Caves

 • Socks: Wear single-layer socks.

-• Headlamp: Important, as you will be spending an entire day underground with no natural light.
+• Headlamp: This is important, as you will be spending an entire day underground with no natural light.

 • Sunscreen: Use a minimum of SPF 50, as the Equator’s sun is more likely to cause burns compared to other regions.